sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 The existing Java ecosystem is built around publishing JARs to binary repositories, and, like Java, Clojure code can be packaged into JAR files, whether it has been compiled ahead-of-time or is being distributed as source.
-Many Clojure libraries are published to the [Clojars](https://clojars.org/) repository instead of Maven central.
+Many Clojure libraries are published to the [Clojars](https://clojars.org/) repository instead of Maven Central.
 However, since directories can be placed on the classpath, and Clojure code can be located and evaluated directly from source, the extra packaging and publish steps are not necessary for developing Clojure libraries and programs.

 The [tools.deps](https://github.com/clojure/tools.deps) library is used to declare dependencies from various sources and build the required